Liveaboard Diving in Western Rocky

 What To Expect On a Western Rocky Liveaboard

 Myanmar liveaboards to Western Rocky offer some of the best cavern and wall diving you can imagine.
-Western Rocky itself is just about 60 metres wide with 2 smaller islets to the east.
+Western Rocky itself is just about 60 meters wide with 2 smaller islets to the east.
 Dive cruises in Myanmar offer spectacular diving here.
 These islets can be dived as separate dive tours or can be reached underwater from the main island.

 Starting the dive at about 12m below the surface, this dive site consists of a large plateau.
-On top you'll notice the thick carpet of purple soft corals that cover most of this dive site.
+On top, you'll notice the thick carpet of purple soft corals that cover most of this dive site.
 A rare and above all beautiful sight!
 From the plateau finger-shaped reefs stretch out into the deeper water to a maximum depth of close to 40m.

-Currents permitting, it is possible to swim all the way around throughout a dive, but you can also find shelter from the current, if needed, and still have plenty of reef to explore to last a whole dive.
+Currents permitting, it is possible to swim all the way around throughout a dive, but you can also find shelter from the current, if needed, and still have plenty of reefs to explore to last a whole dive.
 At the end of the dive just ascend to 5m, deploy your surface marker and drift along as you watch out for larger pelagics.
-At the surface your liveaboard crew will be waiting to take you back to your dive boat.
+At the surface, your liveaboard crew will be waiting to take you back to your dive boat.